 - Does not compete with goods from the local market

 - Does not entail transportation/shipping costs

-Purchasing locally also decreases the environmental impact of relief efforts, because it requires less energy and creates fewer carbon emissions.
+When goods are purchase locally, it decreases the environmental impact of relief efforts, because it requires less energy and generates fewer carbon emissions.